Looking for the old trailblazer-test-0.1.1 docs? They’re here, but don’t forget to upgrade to 1.0 - it’s worth it!

 Note that default_ctx

-is always the full context that you’d normally pass into Operation.call()
+is always the full, complete context you’d normally pass into Operation.call()

 .